 Assumptions are a mental shortcut and they are meant to simplify our lives.

 They work only on highly predictable contexts – and even there, there’s always a chance that an assumption will not work.
 For instance, we want to cross a road, and we see that the semaphore light is green, so we assume it’s ok to cross the road, because we did this thousands of time before.
 But even in this case, if we don’t take all the necessary precautions, if we don’t verify the road in both directions, a car may come without respecting its corresponding red light and we may have a very unpleasant surprise.

 We’re not Julodimoprha bakewelli.
 We may be similar in many ways, but, fortunately, we do have a few more tools in our toolbox.

 The most important of the them being mindfulness.
 Or the ability to stay present and evaluate our context thoroughly.
 That tool may prove fundamental in our quest to rid ourselves from the beautifully sad results of assumptions.
 I use the term “beautifully sad” in a very ironic way, of course.
-There’s nothing beautiful in trying to mate a beer bottle.
-Or a woman who doesn’t understand a thing from you.
+There’s nothing beautiful in trying to mate with a beer bottle.
+Or with a woman who doesn’t understand a thing from you.

 So, every time we feel the urge to act on autopilot, we can stop and try as hard as we can to verify the assumption that led us there.
 It may be disappointing to discover that we were wrong.
 It may be really, really disappointing.